 Subin Cho

-Subin Cho hails from Keller Texas, where she began playing the flute at age 10 and studying with Monica Song and Won Lee.
-Currently she is finishing her Bachelors degree at the Peabody Institute with Marina Piccinini.
+Subin Cho was born in Seoul and raised in the US, where she began playing the flute at age 10 studying with Monica Song and Won Lee.
+She received her Bachelor's degree at the Peabody Institute with Marina Piccinini and is currently pursuing a Graduate Performance Degree.

-Highlights of Subin’s extensive list of prizes and achievements include a performance at Carnegie Hall in New York as a Grand Prize Winner of Concert Artists “VIRTUOSO” International Competition, appearances on National Public Radio’s From the Top-as the recipient of the Jack Kent Cooke Young Artist Award, the Basically Beethoven Festival as a Rising Star at the Dallas City Performance Hall, and as soloist in the Khachaturian Concerto with the Greater Dallas Youth Orchestra.
+Highlights of Subin’s extensive list of prizes include the first prize at Yamaha Young Artist, Grand Prize Winner of Concert Artists “VIRTUOSO” International Competition, the Jack Kent Cooke Young Artist Award, and Rising Star of the Basically Beethoven Festival.
+She has made appearances at Carnegie Hall, on National Public Radio’s From the Top , at the Dallas City Performance Hall, and as soloist in the Khachaturian Concerto with the Greater Dallas Youth Orchestra.

 Giorgio Consolati

-Praised for his “lustrous tone” (Musical America), Italian flutist Giorgio Consolati has performed at New York City’s Carnegie Hall, Philadelphia’s Kimmel Center, Miami’s New World Center and the Beijing China Conservatory.
+Praised for his “lustrous tone” (Musical America), Italian flutist Giorgio Consolati has performed at Carnegie Hall, Philadelphia’s Kimmel Center, Miami’s New World Center and the Beijing China Conservatory.
 As a soloist, he performed with Alan Gilbert and the Juilliard Orchestra, as well as with the National Repertory Orchestra and the Verdi Conservatory Orchestra.
-As an orchestral musician, Giorgio worked under the batons of John Adams, Mirga Gražinytė-Tyla, Gianandrea Noseda, Peter Oundjian and David Robertson.
+Giorgio is the principal flutist of the York Symphony Orchestra and has previously worked under the batons of John Adams, Gianandrea Noseda, Peter Oundjian and David Robertson.

-Passionate about chamber music, Giorgio has performed at the Marlboro Music Festival, the Norfolk Chamber Music Festival and the Avaloch Farm Music Institute.
-He has also taken part at the distinguished contemporary festival Milano Musica, where his performances were broadcasted by the premiere Italian classical radio station Rai Radio 3, and with the Juilliard School’s AXIOM and New Juilliard Ensemble.
-Giorgio is a top prizewinner of several competitions including the National Society of Arts and Letters Woodwind Competition, the ninth De Lorenzo International Flute Competition, and the Emanuele Krakamp Flute Competition.
-In 2019, Giorgio has released Tour De Flute, his debut album.
+Passionate about chamber music, Giorgio has performed at the Marlboro Music Festival and the Norfolk Chamber Music Festival.
+He was also heard with the Juilliard School’s AXIOM and New Juilliard Ensemble, and at the contemporary music festival Milano Musica.
+Giorgio is a top prizewinner of several competitions including the National Society of Arts and Letters Woodwind Competition, the De Lorenzo International Flute Competition, and the Emanuele Krakamp Flute Competition.
+In 2019 Giorgio released Tour De Flute, his debut album.
+As an educator, Giorgio teaches at the Peabody Institute as the assistant of Marina Piccinini, has been on the faculty of the Chamber Music Conference and Composers Forum of the East at Colgate University and gave masterclasses for the Philadelphia Chamber Music Society, at the Longy Conservatory of Bard College, the Pavia Conservatory in Italy, and the Beijing Central Conservatory.

 A native of Milan, Giorgio is the first flutist in the Verdi Conservatory’s history to graduate with top honors and honorable mention.
 As a proud recipient of a Kovner Fellowship, Giorgio received both his Bachelor and Master of Music degrees at The Juilliard School studying with Carol Wincenc.
-He has also earned the prestigious Artist Diploma from the Peabody Institute of the Johns Hopkins University studying with Marina Piccinini and he is now continuing his education with a Doctorate of Music degree.
+Giorgio is continuing his education with a Doctorate of Music degree under the guidance of Marina Piccinini at the Peabody Institute of the Johns Hopkins University, where he previously earned the prestigious Artist Diploma.

 Kristen Isaly